kev-n14/pp1-miracle-of-the-sun/README.md

         2. As a Frequent User, I want to check to see if any new information as been added.

-        3. As a Frequent User, I want to sign up to the Rosary Group so that kept up to date about events taken place within the group.
+        3. As a Frequent User, I want to view and download the Gallery page images.

 * ### **Design**
     * **Colour Scheme**